BlueBrain/neuromapp/README.md

 You can disable the compilation of this mini-app by using the following variable in cmake
 command: '-DNEUROMAPP_DISABLE_IOBENCH=TRUE'

+You can build the iobench with ADIOS backend by specifying instalation directory of ADIOS using variable ADIOS_ROOT

 ## neuromapp/keyvalue

 This directory contains a miniapp that mimics CoreNeuron simulation loop but outputs